Jakhongir0103/datastory/index.md

 We carefully balanced our groups, and as we can see from the results Group 1 and Group 2 are well-balanced, but Group 3, with fewer channels, is less ideal.
 Despite the limitations in Group 3, our analysis draws meaningful conclusions from the well-matched Group 1 and Group 2.

 <p id="mathFormula">
-    Now, we're exploring how the monthly _Growth Rate_ of new subscribers compares to the total number of subscribers over a one-year span (more specifically defined as $ \frac{\text{\# monthly new subscribers}}{\text{\# total subscribers}} $).
+    Now, we're exploring how the monthly <i>Growth Rate</i> of new subscribers compares to the total number of subscribers over a one-year span (more specifically defined as $ \frac{\text{# monthly new subscribers}}{\text{# total subscribers}} $).
 We're looking at a period that spans 3 months before and after our analysis perdiod, totaling 1 year around the product release date.
 </p>

 <script>